 - 1. Create a relational database for the application.
 Create the relations in a relational database engine and add some sample data; - 2.
 How can the problem be modelled in XML?
-How the different parts of the application can be represented as XML?
-What alternatives are there (in principle), and what pros and cons do you see with the alternatives?
+How can the different parts of the application be represented as XML?
+What alternatives are there (in principle), and what pros and cons do you see with the alternatives (e.g. elements vs attributes, representation of many-to-many relationships)?
 Choose one alternative and create an XML model for the above application using an XML schema.
 You have to make use of the key/keyref feature in XML at least once.
 (Recommendation: The XML model should not follow the relational model directly.); - 3.
 Create an example XML file with data.
 Verify that your schema and data file validates; - 4.
 Which parts of the above application were most suitable to represent as relations, or XML.
 Why? - 5.
 How both models can be combined in this application?
 How the combined model can be stored?
 Which parts of the application would you create as relations, XML?
 Justify.